microsoft/pxt-microbit/docs/courses/csintro/algorithms/activity.md

 # Activity: Happy Face, Sad Face

 The micro:bit itself is considered hardware.
 It is a physical piece of technology.
 In order to make use of hardware, we need to write software (otherwise known as "code" or computer programs).
 The software "tells" the hardware what to do, and in what order to do it using algorithms.
 Algorithms are sets of computer instructions.

 In this activity, we will discover how to use the micro:bit buttons as input devices, and write code that will make something happen on the screen as output.
 We will also learn about pseudocode, the MakeCode tool, event handlers, and commenting code.

 ## Pseudocode

 What do you want your program to do?
 The first step in writing a computer program is to create a plan for what you want your program to do.
 Write out a detailed step-by-step plan for your program.
 Your plan should include what type of information your program will receive, how this input will be processed, what output your program will create and how the output will be recorded or presented.
 Your writing does not need to be written in complete sentences, nor include actual code.
 This kind of detailed writing is known as pseudocode.
 Pseudocode is like a detailed outline or rough draft of your program.
 Pseudocode is a mix of natural language and code.

 For the program we will write, the pseudocode might look like this:

-* Start with a blank screen
+* Start with a blank screen.
 * Whenever the user presses button A, display a happy face.
 * Whenever the user presses button B, display a sad face.

 ## Microsoft MakeCode

 Now that you have a plan for your program, in the form of pseudocode, let's start creating the real program.
 In a browser window, open the Microsoft MakeCode for micro:bit tool (https://makecode.microbit.org).
 The MakeCode tool is called an IDE (Integrated Development Environment), and is a software application that contains everything a programmer needs to create, compile, run, test, and even debug a program.

 ## Tour of Microsoft MakeCode

 * Simulator - on the left side of the screen, you will see a virtual micro:bit that will show what your program will look like running on a micro:bit.
 This is helpful for debugging, and instant feedback on program execution.
 * Toolbox - in the middle of the screen, there are a number of different categories, each containing a number of blocks that can be dragged into the programming workspace on the right.
 * Workspace - on the right side of the screen is the Programming Workspace where you will create your program.
 Programs are constructed by snapping blocks together in this area.